lbstoller/my-profile/README.md

 ### Updating your profile after updates to your repository

-There are two ways to tell Cloudlab to update your profile after you have made a change to your repository.
-One is a manual method and the other is an automated method:
+When you change your repository you will typically want your Cloudlab profile to be updated as well, especially if you have changed `profile.py` or `profile.rspec`.
+But you might also have added a new branch or tag that you would like to instantiate.
+Before you can do that, you need to tell Cloudlab to update your profile.
+There are two ways to do that, one is a manual method and the other is an automated method:

 #### Manual method